garfix/nli-go/doc/manual/knowledge-engineer/entity-grammar.md

 complete sentence is composed of these senses.

 Each category in the rule is a syntactic or semantic category, and it is bound to argument variables. `noun(E1)` for example is binds an entity to the variable `E1`.
-Categories without variables, on the other hand, represent actual
-words:

-    pick()

-represents the word

-    "pick"

-in the sentence.
+The terminal rewrite rules have words in their right-hand side:

+    pick(P1, E1, E2) -> 'pick'

 There is no separate lexicon.

 ## An imperative sentence